relvacode/flask-microservice/README.md

     docker run -d -v /path/to/project:/app -p 80:80 relvacode/flask-microservice

-uWSGI will automatically reload the Python application after a change is detected (20 second interval).
+All dependencies will be installed on start-up and uWSGI will automatically reload the Python application after a change is detected (20 second interval).

 ### ONBUIILD